And a FREE Balanced Literacy resource to help you get STARTED!

 Pinterest has many fun and exciting ideas!

 To create their own thinking based on their life connections, and discuss the text with peers.
 Each will bring their own comprehension based on their life experiences.
 As they learn to communicate their thoughts and understanding to others, their own comprehension will expand.
 The teacher has an opportunity to draw the students INTO the book.
-Use your storytelling techniques, be the characters, create the world using your voice, and open the doors to new adventures.
+Use your posters, visuals, artifacts, and storytelling techniques to be the characters, create the world using your voice, and open the doors to new adventures.

-Paige from Our Elementary Lives shows us HOW to plan a Read Aloud Lesson.
+Paige from Our Elementary Lives shows a storytelling Read Aloud Lesson.

 And there are MORE.
 Click the links below for more information on READ ALOUDS.

-In summary, a READ ALOUD is a book, a chart, a poem on a smartboard, or any other text, where the teacher reads TO the students using self-questions and think aloud reading strategies.
+In summary, a READ ALOUD is a book, a chart, a poem on a smartboard, or any other text in your classroom supplies, where the teacher reads TO the students using self-questions and think-aloud reading strategies.
 The goal is to model fluent and expressive reading.
 The students then INTERACT with the text through discussions, writing, and/or thinking for themselves.

 These literacy posts may help in YOUR Balanced Literacy journey.